Introducing Pixel Duck and Rubber Duck: Two Ways to Create AI Motion Graphics in Malloy

 Use

-Rubber Duck when composition, style, and polish matter.
+Rubber Duck when you want composition, style, and creative direction handled for you.

 Try both inside Malloy Studio and see which one fits your next animation.